-With renewed interest in colored gemstones taking center stage lately, we’re going to take a closer look at one of the most romantic of all the precious gemstones, the darling red ruby.
+With renewed interest in colored gemstones taking center stage lately, we’re going to take a closer look at one of the most romantic of all of the precious gemstones, the darling red ruby.

 Said to be one of the rarest of the big three — rubies, sapphires, and emeralds — this crimson rock is July’s birthstone, as well as the 15th and 40th anniversary stone.

-The primary color is red, and the secondary color is usually orange, purple, or pink.
-The more the ruby’s color is strictly red, the more valuable the ruby.
+Hue refers to where the ruby falls in the spectrum of other colors.
+Each ruby has a primary and secondary color.
+The primary color is red, and the secondary color is usually orange, purple or pink.
+The more the ruby’s color is strictly red, the more valuable it is.

 Also, if a ruby’s tone is too light, it might be considered a pink sapphire — even if the stone has high saturation.

-Which brings us to our last criterion, saturation.
-This refers to the ruby’s depth of color, or how intense the color is.
-The more intense the color, the more precious we consider the ruby; a well saturated ruby will most likely be either “strong” or “vivid.”
+This brings us to our last color criterion, saturation.
+Saturation refers to the ruby’s depth of color, or how intense the color is.
+The more intense the color, the more precious we consider the ruby; a well saturated ruby will most likely have either “strong” or “vivid” color saturation.

-But unlike diamonds that are graded according to a strict system of letters starting with “D” and going on through alphabet, colored gemstones have no objective grading system.
-Gemological laboratories use master stones in order to contrast other stones’ hues, tones, and saturations.
+Unlike diamonds, which are graded according to a strict system of letters starting with “D” and going on through the alphabet, colored gemstones such as rubies aren’t graded using any kind of objective system.

-This is the only way, for example, gemologists can distinguish between pink sapphires and rubies.
+This is the only way, for example, that gemologists can distinguish between pink sapphires and rubies.
 But it also leaves some room for error, so beware of these murky waters if someone is trying to sell you a ruby that looks a lot more to you like a pink sapphire!